MukulSethi123/mini-jira/README.md

 ## Notices

 MiniJira now contians all the basic CRUD operations hence the project development will now focus on back end.
-Expect a Mini-jira-backend🥳🥳
+Expect a Mini-jira-backend soon🥳🥳

 ## Available Scripts